LZMA-JS/LZMA-JS/readme.md

 If the decompression progress is unable to be calculated, the on_progress() function will be triggered once with the value -1.

-LZMA-JS will use [web workers](http://www.whatwg.org/specs/web-workers/current-work/) if they are available.
-If the environment does not support web workers, it will create a few global functions (Worker(), onmessage(), and postMessage()) to mimic the functionality.
+LZMA-JS will try to use [web workers](http://www.whatwg.org/specs/web-workers/current-work/) if they are available.
+If the environment does not support web workers, it will just do something else, and it won't pollute the global scope.

 But I don't want to use Web Workers
 ---